SajalSatsangi/Portfolio-Webpage/README.md

 # Sajal - Personal Web Development Portfolio

 Welcome to my Portfolio Webpage!
 This project showcases my skills, experience, and projects in an interactive and visually appealing manner.
-This README file provides an overview of the project and instructions for setting it up and customizing it according to your needs.